16 seasons available

 Daddy Dave pulls Henson's Plan B from the one spot and starts from 10 in his own car; Farmtruck and AZN face off; Doc and Shawn prep to race; Chief gets ready for his long march up the list.

-The OKC crew head south to race at the Texas Motorplex in the American Outlaws Live event, a potential precursor to a national league of street racers.
+The OKC crew heads south to race at the American Outlaws Live event.

 The pressure mounts as the last list race of the season approaches; Kamikaze and Farmtruck both make their triumphant returns to list racing.